sobstel/sobstel.github.com/_drafts/lean-minimalist-software-development.md

 ---

+1. It is impossible to gather all the requirements at the beginning of a project.
+2. Whatever requirements you do gather are guaranteed to change.
+3. There will always be more to do than time and money will allow.

+---

 Minimalism is not about doing less.
 It's about not doing nonessential things, so there's a time for things that truly matter.